gtalarico/pyairtable/docs/source/getting-started.rst

 Api Key
 *******

-Your Api Key should be kept secure and should likely not be saved in your code.
+Your Airtable API key should be securely stored.
-A common way to store and used it in your code is to save the key in your environment and load it
+A common way to store it as an environment variable and load it using ``os.environ``:

 .. code-block:: python